philarkwright/DGA-Detection/README.md

 - The /data/dga_training.txt file contains DGA domains from the Tinba.
 I'd suggest using this to train the model as this follows the structure of the majority of the DGA's domains.

 ## Testing
--To test domains against the model after training has been complete, create a textfile called test_domains.txt and place it into /data/.
+- To test domains against the model after training has been complete, create a textfile called test_domains.txt and place it into /data/.
 -A sample of the Tinba DGA domains has been included in the download.